 In Denmark Santa is known as Julemand and he is treated to a dish of sweet rice pudding called Risengrod.
 A million or so bowls of this probably sits quite heavy in his tummy so he is pleased just to be given coffee for good digestion and energy in Sweden.

 The children in Germany believe that Weihnachtsmann appreciates the gift of reading over more food so they leave him books to read on his long journey.

 It’s hot in Australia at Christmas time so Santa’s job can be thirsty work.
 Families make sure he stays refreshed and jolly by leaving him a nice cold beer.
 He gets cookies to line his stomach and the reindeers enjoy their carrots and water.

 In Argentina gifts are left out on the 5th January for the Magi, the kings who are on their journey to meet the baby Jesus in Bethlehem.
 Children collect hay and provide water for the king’s horses to give them the energy to reach their precious goal.

 Santa is called Viejo Pascuero, or Old Man Christmas, in Chile.
 Children leave him the delicious dish of Pan de Pascua, a sponge cake sweetened with honey and given a zing of ginger, it’s a perfect energy food.

-The tradition of giving gifts and treats for Santa and his reindeer has spread around the world as it’s a way to teach children about sharing and saying thank you for any gifts they might receive at Christmas time.
+The tradition of giving gifts and treats for Santa, along with wondering what do reindeer eat, has spread around the world.
+Leaving food and drink out is a great way to teach children about sharing and saying ‘thank you’ for any gifts they might receive at Christmas time.

 If you have a strange tradition in your family, then let the Christmas.co.uk team know!